SUNY Brockport has student success as its highest priority and recognizes the connection between on-campus living and persistence to graduation.

 - All requests for release from the Second Year Residency Requirement must be submitted on the online form.

 - Each request must be accompanied by relevant supporting documentation (i.e. medical circumstances verified by Health Services, information regarding extreme changes in family financial situations as verified by the Financial Aid Office, etc.).
 Incomplete request packages will not be reviewed until all appropriate documentation is submitted.
 It is the students responsibility to make sure their request packet is complete.

-- Each request will be reviewed by Residential Life staff in consultation with your Resident Director or Townhomes Coordinator.
+- Each request will be reviewed by Residential Life staff in consultation with your Resident Director.
 Residential Life staff will inform the applicant in writing of the decision.
 All decisions will be sent to your Brockport email address

 The Office of Residential Life/Learning Communities encourages students to meet with Financial Aid representatives to see how living off-campus could potentially impact any financial aid/scholarships that are awarded.

 If approved for a second year release, outside of what’s listed in the course registration system, students will not be able to complete courses remotely.

 |If a complete* packet is submitted by.....||Student will receive a response in their Brockport email by...|

 |February 6th at 5pm||February 14th at 5pm|